 We had a requirement to create the code of conduct course that had topics related to various aspects of the code that each employee needs to be aware of and implement the learnings as and when the situation arises.
 While we did develop the course, we also suggested to have a series of microlearning nuggets that would act as a good reinforcement for the main training.

 However, for the microlearning nuggets, we also suggested to have specific scenarios pertaining to specific objectives.
 For example, a microlearning nugget would focus on anti-bribery and another nugget would have scenarios pertaining to conflicts of interest.

 This microlearning strategy worked well as key concepts were not skipped and were conveyed in a better manner.
 While it was important for learners to be aware of various codes, they also needed to remember them when the situation arises.

 A once-in year training approach would not have helped either the organization or the employees.
 What we needed was reinforcement of the subject through microlearning interventions in the weeks or months following the training exercise.
 A microlearning strategy worked well in this scenario.

 To conclude, the right microlearning intervention or strategy goes a long way in promoting the right learning culture in an organization.

-, we have implemented microlearning strategies using unique activity-based nuggets, game-based nuggets and importantly being device agnostic.
+At Tesseract Learning, we have implemented microlearning strategies using unique activity-based nuggets, game-based nuggets and importantly being device agnostic.
 Learners get the same experience, whether on a PC, a tablet, or a smartphone.

 For more information how, we can work with you in implementing these interesting strategies, do write to me at email@example.com.